 Alright, I’ve got it.
 But does it make sense to drive from Melbourne to the Twelve Apostles and back in one day?

-If you have limited amount of time, a 1-day self-drive from Melbourne to the Great Ocean Road is still worth it.
+If you have limited amount of time, a 1-day self-drive from Melbourne to the Great Ocean Road is still worth the experience.
 It gives you a good idea of the route and the landscape, although you won’t have enough time to stop in landmarks that are too far away from the main route.

 However, if you can make an overnight trip from Melbourne to the Great Ocean Road, I recommend that option.
 Having an extra day gives you a chance to put a lot more destinations in your itinenary, and you won’t need to worry about your schedule.